Executive Coaching for Leaders of Color

 Another example is this line that the majority of Black professionals I’ve worked with grew up hearing: “You have to work twice as hard to get half as far.”
 For those who adopt the “work twice as hard” part of that message, it may be helpful to their professional success.

-But messages like this might also lead someone to push forward with the belief that effort alone is what drives professional success, which can be a limiting belief as they rise, and relationships are more significant.
-They may also have to unlearn this instinct to achieve better balance, as this article in The Washington Post illustrates.
+But messages like this might also lead someone to push forward with the belief that effort alone drives professional success.
+This belief can be limiting as one rises and relationships become more significant.
+And those professionals who internalize “half as far” may set their sights too low.

 A bad mix of positive and negative messages.